FERC Opinion 594 Base ROE Decision

 NewGen Strategies & Solutions · April 2026

-On March 19, 2026, in Opinion No. 594, the Federal Energy Regulatory Commission ("FERC") found that New England Transmission Owners' ("NETO") previously effective base return on equity ("ROE") of 11.14% was unjust and unreasonable and determined that it needed to be replaced with a base ROE of 9.57%.1 Eversource Energy estimates that the refunds associated with this decision at $1.5 billion for all of the NETO entities.2 This large amount represents a financial hurdle for the NETOs to manage but also shows the extent that New England ratepayers have been overcharged for over a decade.
+On March 19, 2026, in Opinion No. 594, the Federal Energy Regulatory Commission ("FERC") found that New England Transmission Owners' ("NETO") previously effective base return on equity ("ROE") of 11.14% was unjust and unreasonable and determined that it needed to be replaced with a base ROE of 9.57%.1 Eversource Energy estimates that the refunds associated with this decision are $1.5 billion for all of the NETO entities.2 This large amount represents a financial hurdle for the NETOs to manage, but also shows the extent to which New England ratepayers have been impacted for over a decade.

 description In This Article

-Below we provide a brief overview of the long-running saga leading to Opinion No. 594 and our more detailed review identifying nuances and insights found within the 304 page decision is made available upon request.
+Below, we provide a brief overview of the long-running saga leading to Opinion No. 594, and our more detailed review, identifying nuances and insights found within the 304-page decision, is available upon request.

 Overview — the Twists and Turns Leading to Opinion No. 594

-This decision arrives nearly 15 years after the first of four complaints were filed against NETO's 11.14% base ROE in September 2011.
-As part of the long-running saga, the FERC issued Opinion No. 531 in June 2014 and later Opinion No. 531-A on October 2014, and determined that 10.57% was the appropriate base ROE for NETO.3 The 10.57% base ROE has been charged by NETO since October 2014.
+This decision arrived 15 years after the first of four complaints was filed against NETO's 11.14% base ROE in September 2011.
+As part of the long-running saga, FERC issued Opinion No. 531 in June 2014 and later Opinion No. 531-A in October 2014 and determined that 10.57% was the appropriate base ROE for NETO.3 The 10.57% base ROE has been charged by NETO since October 2014.

-Subsequently, as part of the MISO TO complaint proceeding, FERC determined a new methodological framework to determine ROEs as part of the Opinion Nos.
-569 series of decisions across the 2019 and 2020 years.6 Once more as part of the case history, the D.C.
-Circuit Court also remanded these decisions, and the FERC issued a subsequent order on remand in the year 2024 and which was not changed in a 2025 order addressing rehearing requests.7 The base ROE determined in that last decision of 9.98% was based on the two-step DCF and Capital Asset Pricing Model ("CAPM").
+Subsequently, as part of the MISO TO complaint proceeding, FERC adopted a new methodological framework for determining ROEs in the Opinion Nos.
+569 series of decisions across the 2019 and 2020 years.6 Once more, as part of the case history, the D.C.
+Circuit Court also remanded these decisions, and the FERC issued a subsequent order on remand in the year 2024, which was not changed in a 2025 order addressing rehearing requests.7 The base ROE determined in that last decision of 9.98% was based on the two-step DCF and Capital Asset Pricing Model ("CAPM").

 Two-Step DCF